MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-new-card.md

 ---
-title: Create a new card visualization
+title: Create a "new" card visualization
-description: The new card visual allows you to display individual and group callouts in a single container, with a wide range of formatting settings available to customize its appearance completely.
+description: The "new" card visual allows you to display individual and group callouts in a single container, with a wide range of formatting settings available to customize its appearance completely.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'mihart'
 ms.service: powerbi
 ms.subservice: pbi-visuals
 ms.topic: how-to
-ms.date: 11/20/2023
+ms.date: 11/21/2023
 ms.custom: sample-Retail-Analysis
 LocalizationGroup: Visualizations
 ---

-# Create a new card visualization in Power BI Desktop (preview)
+# Create a "new" card visualization in Power BI Desktop (preview)

 [!INCLUDE [applies-yes-desktop-no-service](../includes/applies-yes-desktop-no-service.md)]

-The new card is a helpful visual that presents important metrics such as total sales, profit growth, count of opportunities, and performance status.
+The "new" card is a helpful visual that presents important metrics such as total sales, profit growth, count of opportunities, and performance status.
 You can create cards for the metrics that align with your objectives and key results (OKRs) and display them grouped in a single visual container.

 :::image type="content" source="media/power-bi-visualization-new-card/power-bi-opportunities-card.png" alt-text="Screenshot of card visualization.":::

 > [!IMPORTANT]
-> The new card visual is currently in preview and only available for Power BI Desktop.
+> The "new" card visual is currently in preview and only available for Power BI Desktop.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 ## Prerequisites